JuandeReiset/Tesla-Games/README.md

 ## Usage
-Press on the executable file, or open in Visual Studio (working currently on the 2017 version) and run the project
+Press on the executable file, or open in Visual Studio (working currently on the 2017 and 2019 version) and run the project

 ## The 5 Musk-ateers (Authors)